 The key objective achieved during the day was the revision and evaluation of existing action plans.
 Highlighted areas included HR and IT processes, and data flow between clients and callers.

 As outlined in the GDPR regulation, all our plans have been designed and implemented in alignment with the ‘Data by Design’ approach.
 This demonstrates to our clients and customers our willingness and readiness to the upcoming legislation.
 As described by Nuala Keogh:

 ‘Data protection has always been an integral part of our business DNA.
 Ensuring the privacy of the data we gather, process, control & store has never been more crucial than it is right now.
 Events like this one allow us to evaluate our GDPR road-map ensuring compliance before May 2018.
 We are really happy with our progress to date and we can now embrace this opportunity to streamline our data protection processes throughout Arema Connect’

 We understand challenges to the business environment occur, and we wish to highlight the fact we are proactive to change.
-On our day to day activity, we demonstrate to our partners they can trust us with their data, service to their clients and overall the provision of customer relationship management.
+In our day-to-day activity, we demonstrate to our partners they can trust us with their data, service to their clients and overall provision of customer relationship management.
 Arema Connect has taken part in previous events and it is working with existing and new clients to support their GDPR efforts.

-We would like to thank all involved in organizing the event – EI, and to the guest speakers of the day.
+We would like to thank all involved in organising the event – EI, and to the guest speakers of the day.